ZeShmoutt/Unity-ScriptableVariables/README.md

         }
     }

 That's it.
-All the features of the base version, by changing exactly 4 words from "String" to "Texture".
+All the features of the base version, by replacing exactly 4 words from "String" to "Texture".

 Optionally, you can also duplicate the corresponding Editor script to get that fancy inspector and property drawer.